Compatibility in Multiparameter Quantum Metrology: Introduction

 Typically, when estimating multiple parameters simultaneously, there is a trade-off in how well different parameters may be estimated.
 When the estimation protocol is optimized from the point of view of one parameter, the precision of estimating the remaining ones deteriorates.
 In such cases in order to define a meaningful concept of an optimal multiparameter estimation protocol one e.g. needs to assign weights to different parameters and ask for a protocol minimizing the weighted sum of variances of different parameters.

-In this paper we investigate the conditions when the above mentioned trade-off is not present and there exists a jointly optimal multiparameter estimation protocol, meaning its performance for each of the parameters matches that of a protocol optimally designed to estimate that parameter assuming all the remaining ones are perfectly known.
+In this paper, we consider finite-dimensional quantum systems and investigate the conditions when the above mentioned trade-off is not present and there exists a jointly optimal multiparameter estimation protocol, meaning its performance for each of the parameters matches that of a protocol optimally designed to estimate that parameter assuming all the remaining ones are perfectly known.
+This essentially results in the maximal advantage over having such separate schemes for each parameter.
 We choose to call such protocols \emph{compatible}, owing to the fact that a particularly quantum feature of this trade-off occurs in the measurement stage, where it is possible that the optimal measurements for different parameters correspond to incompatible (non-commuting) observables.
 However, measurement compatibility is but one of several conditions we require for metrological compatibility in general.

+To get a `like for like' comparison of performance, it is necessary to consider some concept of the resources utilised in a metrological scheme; after all, the variance of an estimation can be made arbitrarily small by simply repeating an experiment to gather more data.
+For our purposes, we count the number of channel applications.
+Usually, since we consider single-qubit channels acting in parallel, this will also correspond to the number of qubits in the probe state.
+This manner of thinking also makes clear the motivation for multiparameter metrology.
+Should we wish to consume the fewest resources (as might be the case for a channel consisting of a sample fragile to exposure to too many photons), then it may be that we wish to extract the information about all relevant parameters of interest in the same experiment.